Salvation & the Church

 Why It Matters

-Denying hell removes urgency from repentance and undermines the seriousness of sin.
+Denying hell removes urgency from repentance and the pursuit of holiness.

 Authority